jmcmullen/qr-kit/README.md

 # QR Code API

 This template offers a straightforward solution for generating customizable, dynamic QR codes.
-It's a user-friendly tool designed for seamless integration into websites, emails, and more.
-Its flexibility caters to various use-cases and allows for on-the-fly creation of QR codes containing any form of data.
+It's designed for seamless integration into websites, emails, and more.

 ## Deploy your own